 With people sharing information on the Internet, it's also easier for stalkers to find personal information about others through various means.

 Hidden places on the Internet and the deep web can also be a place for criminals to conduct business without as much fear of being caught.
 A global audience also gives criminals more ways to solicit their goods.

-Exploitation and pornography and violent images
+Pornographic and violent images

 Addiction, time waster, and causes distractions

-Never being able to disconnect
+Never being able to disconnect from work

 Identity theft, hacking, viruses, and cheating

 With access to billions of computers, it makes it easier for computer hackers and malicious users to hack accounts and steal personal information that could be used for identity theft.
 The Internet also connects all computers to each other, which makes it easier for hackers to scan millions of computers and quickly identify what computers are vulnerable to attack.

 The Internet also makes it much easier for students to cheat on their studies or find others on the Internet to write reports for them or do their homework.